TIMAMP/timamp/tipaths/tipaths_03d/data_work/process_csv_us15a/README.md

 # Introduction

-This project hosts a NodeJS application that generates the `data.json` file loaded by the `us15a` case study in the TIMAMP app.
-The source data is loaded from `data.csv` and the needed metadata is loaded from `metadata.json`.
+This project hosts a NodeJS application that generates the `data.json` file loaded by the `us15a` case study in the TIMAMP app, i.e. `tipaths_03d`.
+The source data is loaded from `data.csv` and the required metadata is loaded from `metadata.json`.

-The run this application, run:
+The run this application, execute:

 ```
 node index.js